MHCommunity/mhbasics/count/queso.md

 <li>Epic Eruption: Dragonbane Charm</li>
 </ul>

-You collect Cork Barks in the Cork Collecting stage, it would be used when you begin heading into each Eruption stage.
+You collect Cork Barks in the Cork Collecting stage, which will be used in every Eruption you attempt.
+Cork is pushed into the Geyser, allowing pressure to be built up, which eventually results in an eruption.
 If you leeched a couple of RQCGT, you should have sufficient Cork Barks to begin the Eruption stages.
-The higher tiered Queso used here would give you more Cork Barks per hunt, however it is recommended that you do not go higher than Medium Queso.
+The higher tiered Queso used here will give you more Cork Barks per hunt, however it is not recommended to hunt with anything higher than Medium Queso due to how difficult it is to obtain higher tiered cheese.

 Small Eruption -
 <ul>